MCPI-Revival/minecraft-pi-reborn/README.md

 ```

 ## Tweaks
-The included version of Minecraft: Pi Ediiton is slightly modified so it uses the old touchscreen UI.
+The included version of Minecraft: Pi Ediiton is slightly modified to use the touchscreen UI.